 Each servicer must develop and implement a policy that identifies experience and training requirements for the relationship manager position and the appropriate caseload levels to ensure that relationship managers can successfully fulfill the requirements of this Section 4.
-The policy must include a provision for providing effective relationship manager must be supported by an organizational structure that is capable of carrying out the relationship manager's responsibilities described in this Section 4 when the relationship manager is not available.
+The policy must include a provision for providing effective relationship management to borrowers whose primary language is other than English.
+The relationship manager must be supported by an organizational structure that is capable of carrying out the relationship manager's responsibilities described in this Section 4 when the relationship manager is not available.

+Chapter II

-Chapter II - Home Affordable Modification Program (HAMP)
+Home Affordable Modification Program (HAMP)